jampp/data-docker-images/trino/README.md

 ## Running queries

-To connect to the Presto service in the container, run the [presto-cli.sh](./presto-cli.sh) script, which'll download the `presto-cli.jar` file.
+To connect to the Trino service in the container, run the [trino-cli.sh](./trino-cli.sh) script, which'll download the `trino-cli.jar` file.